 This component focuses on areas of study 2, 3, 4, and 5.
-Students demonstrate their knowledge and understanding of musical elements, contexts and language
+You will demonstrate your knowledge and understanding of musical elements, contexts and language.

 60% coursework comprising 30% performance and 30% composition 40% external exam (Listening and Appraising) 1hr30mins